MacHu-GWU/sayt-project/README.rst

 Welcome to ``sayt`` (Search as you type) Documentation
 ==============================================================================
 ``sayt`` (Search as you type) is a Python library provide Google liked searching experience using your own dataset.
+It focus on quickly indexing your own dataset and start searching on it. ``sayt`` is not a full text search database, it doesn't support update/delete operation on your dataset, if your dataset is changed, ``sayt`` will delete the old one and re-index everything.

+Features:

-1. Support ngram search, full text search, fuzzy search.
+1. Support id search, ngram search, full text search, fuzzy search, range search.
-2. Cached search.
+2. Query results are automatically cached, and will expire based on your configuration.
+3.

 .. _install: